notreux/UpsideEngine/README.md

     - Impact: Any use of the "Load" and "Unload" methods in your code will cause errors.
     - Action required: You have to use the scene "Enable" and "Disable" methods instead.

+- The "FindByName" and "HasOne" methods has been removed from the scene object
+    - Impact: Any use of the "FindByName" and "HasOne" methods in your code will cause errors.
+    - Action required: You can use the same methods in the property "Objects".

 ## Features
 - Added collision masks
 - Added parallel lighting system